Dragon Age: Dragon Age: Inquisition

 Dragon Age: Inquisition is the sequel to Dragon Age II, released worldwide in November 2014 for Microsoft Windows, PlayStation 3, PlayStation 4, Xbox 360, and Xbox One.
 The game puts the players in the role of the Inquisitor, a warrior, mage, or rogue coming from an elven, human, dwarven or Qunari background, who survived a cataclysmic event which led to the creation of a mysterious tear in the sky called the "Breach", which is unleashing dangerous demons upon the world.
 The Inquisitor is viewed by some as the 'chosen one', as they have a 'Mark' on their hand capable of closing the Breach, and eventually becomes the leader of the titular Inquisition in an attempt to stop Corypheus, an ancient Darkspawn, who opened the Breach in the course of his attempt to conquer Thedas and achieve godhood.
 Dragon Age: Inquisition received critical acclaim since its release, with critics praising its story, voice acting, soundtrack, detailed environments, and engaging combat.
 It was awarded over 150 year-end accolades and nominated for more, including Game of the Year and Best Role-playing awards from several gaming publications.

-Dragon Age: Dreadwolf
+Dragon Age: The Veilguard

 The fourth Dragon Age game began development in 2015 under the codename "Joplin", however, development for "Joplin" was cancelled in October 2017.
 The project was rebooted in 2018 under the codename "Morrison".
-In June 2022, the game's title was announced as Dragon Age: Dreadwolf, with more details to be announced later in the year.
+In June 2022, the game's title was announced as Dragon Age: Dreadwolf and in June 2024, the game was retitled Dragon Age: The Veilguard.
+It released on October 31, 2024.